wwaangg/wwaangg.github.io/_pages/admission.md

 ## Requirements

-The ideal candidates
+The ideal candidates should:

-- should be self-motivated;
+- be self-motivated;
-- are expected to have a strong interest in computer vision or generative AI;
+- have a strong interest in computer vision or generative AI;
-- should possess knowledge of linear algebra, calculus, probability theory, introductory statistics; and
+- possess knowledge of linear algebra, calculus, probability theory, and introductory statistics;
-- should have strong skills in programming.
+- have strong programming skills;
+- and demonstrate curiosity, critical thinking, and a willingness to unlearn and relearn.

 ### English proficiency requirements